"BORN TO BE LOVED; LOVE TO BE HATED!"

 Here are questions you can ask yourself regarding your son’s anger:

 1.How many times a day (or week or month) does your son swear out loud?
+(If it is once a week, there is cause to worry?)
+2.How many times a week (or month or year) does he break something in anger?

 5.Have other people you trust called him hotheaded or bad-tempered or implied that he fits these descriptions?

 If so, it’s probable that you and your son should take steps.
+6.Does he get angry, then often feelashamed afterwards?
+If so, he himself knows he needs helpcontrolling his anger.

+7.Does he seem unable to stop himself from lashing out?
+If so, get help immediately.
+Has he gotten angry enough to hurt another physically?
+Again, if so, he needs help.8.How often is he disrespectful to you in anger episodes?
 If it is often enough to make you even the least frightened, it is definitely too much.(Developed by Dr.Ichiro Kawachi Harvard University.)If your son is swearing, hitting, disrespecting parents and authorities to an extent that you and at least one other caregiver believe is inappropriate, his pubescent years are the right time for you to address this behavior –through anger management programs, reconnection of the boy with a tough father or other caregiver, marital arts, church activities, counseling and school alternatives.

 No boy wants to be excessively angry.

-Take a Look "In the Mind of Bobee Bee "The Hater" as he confronts and copes with his anger
+Take a Look "In the Mind of Bobee Bee"The Hater" as he confronts and copes with his anger

 in the classroom and at home.
 Learn how Bobbee Bee practices self-control when he is frustrated and humiliated by his classmates.
 Even "the former Heavy Weight Champion, Mike Tyson could learn something from this book.